-Immersing themselves in the bridal industry has helped them understand what exactly their brides are looking for and has enabled them to take to the drawing board and come up with masterpieces.
-With the female body in mind, their gowns are flawlessly designed and backed behind decades of experience in fashion, design, and sewing.
+Immersing themselves in the bridal industry has helped them understand what exactly their brides are looking for.
+It has also enabled them to take to the drawing board and come up with masterpieces.
+Their custom wedding gowns are flawlessly designed with the female body in mind, and backed behind decades of experience in fashion, design, and sewing.

-It all started when we were searching for gowns to carry in our shop but were often met with dresses that were just shy of perfect for our standards.
+It all started when we were searching for gowns to carry in our shop.
+We were often met with dresses that were just shy of perfect for our standards.
 Time and time again, we encountered gorgeous pieces, but something was always missing.
-We knew that if certain characteristics of the gown were altered or a seam was shifted that it would make it a perfect dress that our brides would fall in love with.
-Over the years we started to realize – we know what our brides are looking for better than the designers we carry, so why not design gowns we know our brides want!
+We knew that if certain characteristics of the gown were altered, or a seam was shifted, that it would make it a perfect dress that our brides would fall in love with.
+Over the years we started to realize – we know what our brides are looking for better than the designers we carry.
+So, why not design custom wedding gowns we know our brides want!
 And that’s exactly what we set out to do.

 The name Jolicoeur is our grandmother’s name.
-She grew up in the Ottawa area and raised her family there, and though we grew up in the Ottawa valley, this area is our home, and we’re proud to start our own brand here.
-We wanted a name that represented our heritage so we could bring our family on this journey with us and remain connected to our roots.
+She grew up in the Ottawa area and raised her family there, and though we grew up in the Ottawa valley, this area is our home.
+We’re proud to start our own brand here.
+We wanted a name that represented our heritage.
+So we could bring our family on this journey with us and remain connected to our roots.
 Plus, while it might not be a perfect translation, we love what the name means in French.
 How could you not love the sweetness behind falling in love with a Jolie Cœur; a Pretty Heart!

 It feels like yesterday!
 We finally sat down, planned our strategy, and committed to creating our line in late 2018.
 We dabbled with the idea of starting our custom line of gowns several years earlier, however, the project didn’t have our full commitment behind it at the time.
 Though our reasons were the same, and we had many years of wedding industry experience behind us, we didn’t have the backing of a bridal shop that could show our gowns to their greatest potential.
 Both Sinders Bridal House and Jolicoeur have grown and flourished from the same love of fashion and design.
 Now both names are ready to work together to make your dreams come true.

-Having a hand in how the gown would look and feel excited us, especially after spending so many years doing what we love to do and having a background in weddings, design, and sewing.
-We know what our brides want, and we want nothing more than to deliver that to them through the best styles and designs.
-It’s not uncommon that our brides tell us that they were looking for something specific but couldn’t find it in Canada as it was a European style, or that they had a vision for their dress but can’t seem to make it come to life.
-Our goal was to provide our brides with stunning, affordable custom gowns they would see on the runway.
+Having a hand in how the gown would look and feel excited us.
+Especially after spending so many years doing what we love to do and having a background in weddings, design, and sewing.
+We know what our brides want.
+We want nothing more than to deliver that to them through the best styles and designs.
+It’s not uncommon that our brides tell us that they were looking for something specific but couldn’t find it in Canada as it was a European style.
+Or, that they had a vision for their dress but can’t seem to make it come to life.
+Our goal was to provide our brides with stunning, affordable custom wedding gowns they would see on the runway.